-Why Have A Free Electrical Safety Check?
+Why Have An Electrical Safety Check?
 Most of us take electricity in our homes for granted.
 The cables run inside the walls, and fuse boxes are often hidden away, making it easy to forget that electrical systems do need checking periodically.
 Cables, switches, socket-outlets, and other accessories deteriorate with use and misuse.
 There are several signs to look out for that indicate the age of your electrical system:

 - Cables coated in black rubber – black rubber was phased out in the 1960’s.
 Cables coated in lead or fabric are even older.
 Modern cables use PVc insulation.